blackjax-devs/blackjax/examples/howto_use_tfp.md

 )
 ```

-We need to translate the model into a log-probability density function that will be used by Blackjax to perform inference.
+We need to translate the model into a log-probability density function that will be used by BlackJAX to perform inference.

 ```{code-cell} ipython3
 def target_logprob_fn(avg_effect, avg_stddev, school_effects_standard):